 Brazil

 b.
-Europe dominated the sports technology market with a share of 30.1% in 2020.
+Europe dominated the sports technology market with a share of nearly 30% in 2024.
 The growth of the region can be accredited to the wide-scale adoption of advanced technologies in stadiums, coupled with an increasing number of sports leagues/events.

 b.
 Some key players operating in the sports technology market include Apple Inc.; Cisco Systems, Inc.; Telefonaktiebolaget LM Ericsson; Fitbit, Inc.; Fujitsu; Garmin Ltd.; IBM Corporation; Modern Times Group MTG; Panasonic Corporation; Samsung; SAP SE; and Sony Corporation.

 b.
-Key factors that are driving the sports technology market the significant improvements in audience engagement and upcoming sports events and growth include the growing number of sports leagues across the globe.
+Key factors that are driving the sports technology market are the significant improvements in audience engagement and upcoming sports events and growth including the growing number of sports leagues across the globe.

 NEED A CUSTOM REPORT?